pathoplexus/example_data/README.md

-# example_data
+# Pathoplexus Example Data

-Example data for users to try out Pathoplexus
+Example files for users to try out on the Pathoplexus [demo instance](). _(Please **do not** upload these to the main website!)_

+Currently holds files for West Nile virus, Ebola Zaire, and CCHF.